hiattp/blog/_posts/2014-10-26-image-processing-with-thumbor-behind-nginx-on-ec2.markdown

 {% highlight bash shell %}
 # /etc/nginx/nginx.conf
-# Put this under the http section, replacing the server name with
+# Put this inside the http section, replacing the server name with
 # your EC2 Public DNS

 upstream thumbor {